UMD: A Globally Connected University

 After you commit to the program, Education Abroad will enroll you in one of the following three (3) credit UMD courses:

 - ARHU269A: Morocco: In the Footsteps of the Beat Generation

 This program has been approved for the Diversity-Cultural Competence requirement of the General Education program.
 The credit you earn during this program will count as resident credit.

-There will be two mandatory pre-departure meetings in December 2018.
+There will be two mandatory pre-departure meetings towards the end of the fall semester.
 Meeting time and location TBD.
-Some course reading will be required prior to departure.
+Some course reading and assignments will be required prior to departure.

-While in Rabat, you will have homestays with local families in the trendy Agdal neighborhood, full of cafes, restaurants, and very affordable public transportation.
-Homestay families are vetted by our on-site provider, AMIDEAST, and they will also provide home cooked breakfasts and dinners for you.
-Preference surveys will be completed to match you to homestay families that best suit your preferences.
+While in Rabat, you will have homestays with local families who will provide home cooked breakfasts and dinners for you.
 Most homestays will have WiFi and include a variety of other amenities.
-Cell phones will be provided to you while in Morocco.
-We will be taking long weekend trips, during which you will be in shared hotel rooms.
+We will be taking two trips in-country where you will be staying in shared hotel rooms.

 |Billable costs are charged to your student account.
 They are due based on the Office of Student Financial Services and Cashiering payment schedule.
 Be sure to check your statements when they are available.|